-Oral Medications include pills that you give to your dog once a month.
-These medications work to kill both ticks and immature fleas but not necessarily adult fleas.
-These medications are easy to give to your dog and there is no concern about children and cats coming into contact with the medication.
+Oral Medications Oral Medications consist of tablets administered to your dog monthly.
+These products function to eliminate both ticks and developing fleas though not always mature fleas.
+These products are simple to administer to your dog and eliminate concerns about children and cats encountering the medication.

 Shampoo